awsdocs/incident-manager-user-guide/doc_source/tracking-details.md

 Incident Manager starts runbooks automatically using Systems Manager\.
 To keep track of runbooks started in Systems Manager, we recommend copying the runbook's ARN \(Amazon Resource Name\) and adding it as a related item in the [Related items](#tracking-details-related) tab of the incident details\.

-## Contacts<a name="tracking-details-contacts"></a>
+## Engagements<a name="tracking-details-engagements"></a>

-The **Contacts** tab of the incident details drives engagement of responders and teams\.
-From this tab you can see who has been engaged and responded, who has been engaged but not responded, and responders who are going to be engaged as part of an escalation plan\.
+The **Engagements** tab of the incident details drives engagement of responders and teams\.
+From this tab you can see who has been engaged, who has responded, and responders who are going to be engaged as part of an escalation plan\.
 Responders can engage other contacts directly from this tab\.
 To learn more about creating contacts and escalation plans, see the [Contacts](contacts.md) and [Escalation plans](escalation.md) sections of this guide\.

 You can configure response plans with contacts and escalation plans to automatically start engagement at the beginning of an incident\.
 To learn more about configuring response plans, see the [Response plans](response-plans.md) section of this guide\.